Dennisman219/ds_portfolio/portfolio.md

 A Biased dataset can result in poor performance of classification.
 We experimented with balancing the dataset and comparing the performance.
 The plot also shows that the documents about drugs are spread over a very large area in the vectorspace.
 This could result in a model leaning towards the category Drugs when unsure how to classify a document.

 ### Data cleansing
-The Agora datafile contained several syntax errors with resulted in faulty parsing of the file.
+The Agora data file contained several syntax errors with resulted in faulty parsing of the file.
 The lines containing errors were removed or fixed and a new file without errors called 'agorb.csv' has been created.

 For example: The following row contains several listings.
 The syntax in this row was faulty and has been fixed, adding several new datapoints to the set.